mattenbar/node-debugger/README.md

 ## Objectives

-1. Describe how to start Node debugger
+1. Start the Node debugger
-1. Describe debugger and the commands
+1. Describe the debugger and its commands

 ## Starting The Debugger

 Node comes with a built-in debugger.
-All you need to do is to start the program in a debug mode:
+All you need to do is to start the program in debug mode:

 ```
 node debug program.js